Guide to Mortgages

 - A top 11 lender in the U.S.

-- A publicly traded, national lender with over 2,900 employees (NYSE:PFSI)
+- A publicly traded, national lender with more than 3,000 employees (NYSE:PFSI)

 Are You Ready to Buy a Home?